 In 2010 she was invited for three seasons by the Posthuis Theater in Heerenveen (NL) to create her own annual series of 7 concerts with additional masterclasses, where she performed with acclaimed artists like violinist Isabelle van Keulen and trumpettist Peter Masseurs.
 In 2013 she founded the concert series Vriendenconcerten at the beautiful 17th century Zuiderkerk in the centre of Amsterdam and is its Artistic Director.

-She also enjoys collaborating with musicologists, painters and actors, such as musicologists Dr. Albert van der Schoot and Michel Khalifa, actor David Lucieer and visual artist Maryleen Schiltkamp, giving combined recital/lecture/exhibition programs with them.
+She also enjoys giving combined recital/lecture/exhibition performances, collaborating with musicologists, painters and actors, such as musicologists Dr. Albert van der Schoot and Michel Khalifa, actor David Lucieer and music painter Maryleen Schiltkamp.

 From 1994 to 1997, Ms. Smits was co-principal cellist of the New World Symphony in Miami, directed by Michael Tilson Thomas.
 She was awarded an honorary prize for her performance during the National Postbank Sweelinck Cello Competition in 1992 in Amsterdam (NL), and won the Indiana University Cello Competition in 1993 in Bloomington, Indiana (USA).